 Conflict transformation training

-Children and teenagers around the world learn to recognize conflict and use nonviolent ways to resolve it through peace clubs in their schools.
+In Peace Clubs, children and teenagers around the world learn to recognize conflict and use nonviolent ways to resolve it in their schools.
 Through stories and role plays they learn about respect, self-esteem, people who are different from them and creative ideas for responding to conflict and injustice.

-Peace education focuses on how our faith leads us to build peace rather than join our nation’s pursuit of war and society’s reliance on violence.
-We provide resources and speakers to broaden people’s understanding of peace and encourage advocacy with government leaders.
-For more information, contact Titus Peachey, MCC U.S. peace education coordinator.
+Peace education focuses on how our faith leads us to build peace rather than join society’s reliance on violence and our nation’s pursuit of war and militarism.
+We provide resources and speakers to address a Biblically-rooted peace theology and encourage social justice projects as a response to Jesus’ call to be peacemakers.

 Gun violence prevention

 In a culture that is dominated by fear, division and violence, MCC provides educational resources for churches, organizations and schools to address the reality of violence involving guns.
 As a people of God, we need to grapple with what a faithful response to this reality is.
 MCC provides tools for addressing gun violence and partners with local organizations doing hands-on work to prevent violence involving guns.